forbeskcg/pinball-immersive/docs/programming.md

 # Programming for Pinball

-??? note "Getting Started"

 * We will be using Python to program the control boards for our pinball machines.
 * When you attach a board to your laptop via a USB cable, it will show up as an external drive called CIRCUITPY
 * The drive should contain a file called **`code.py`** that will be executed automatically when the board is powered on.
 * Your program should contain some initialization instructions, and then a `while True:` loop that will run forever while the board is powered on.
 * Editors
     * We recommend using the [Mu Editor](https://codewith.mu) to program the boards in Python.
     * You can also try the [CircuitPython Code Editor](https://code.circuitpython.org) which is a web-based editor (nothing to install on your computer).

 ??? note "Digital Input: Polling"